Horse Flies, Deer Flies, Yellow Flies - Reduction and Control

 A) First, if you are not certain about the kind of flies that you have, select one of our biological information links and assure that your flies are in the horsefly, deer fly, or yellow fly family.

-Option 3: Download our printable order form, and either enter credit card information or include a check and mail to our address on the form.
+Option 2: Download and fill out our printable order form, enclose a check, and mail to our address on the form.
 [FAQ list]

 Q) What is the behavior of horse flies?